mishijima/covid19-app-tracker-au/README.md

 ## Notes

-This application meant for personal use only and **not meant** to be distributed on the Google Play / Apple App Store because they prohibit applications that are related to COVID-19 if it doesn't come from authorised institutions.
+This application meant for personal use only and **not meant** to be distributed on the Google Play / Apple App Store because they prohibit applications that are related to COVID-19 that don't come from authorised institutions.